Should You Buy Or Sell When A Stock Fails To Maintain A High Or Low And Climaxes?

-Selling at the exact top and buying at the rock bottom are the dreams of many traders.
+Selling at the exact top and buying at rock bottom are the dreams of many aspiring traders.
+Imagine you put the bulk of your net worth on the S&P 500 on 9 March 2009.
+You’d have earned the bragging right of a lifetime.
 A difficult endeavour, but not impossible.
-To do end, traders and investors employ as many indicators as possible to them give an ‘edge’.
-One such useful contrarian indicator is the Weekly Buy/Sell Climax.
+To this end, traders and investors employ as many technical indicators as possible to give them an ‘edge’ on picking turning points in the market.
+One such useful indicator is the Weekly Buy/Sell Climax.

 What is a Weekly Buy Climax?

 Definition: To generate a weekly “Buying Climax” requires two conditions.

 - During the course of a week, prices rally above its prior 52-week highs.

 - This same stock ends the week lower than the previous week.

 Interpretation: What this means is that the stock rises to long-term highs but fails to close higher.
 Instead, prices close weak and slip beneath its previous week’s level.
 A lack of upside follow-through suggests buying fatigue.
 This may spell some price weakness ahead.

 Example: A Buying Climax is easily detected using computer programs since the conditions are known ahead.
 Using some computer algorithms, I find one recent example of the Buying Climax in the UK– ABF Plc (ABF), owner of the popular retail chain Primark.

 As showed below, the conglomerate exhibited two Buying Climax during March and April of 2023.
 The first happened after an extended run from 1,250p.
 Prices rallied to new 52-week highs near 2,100p in early March but closed down for the week.
 The next week saw a 5.7% decline.
 But there was no further downside follow through.